markjaquith/workerbee/README.md

 3. If you have a response handler that is only needed based on what a request handler does, conditionally add that response handler on the fly in the request handler.
+4. Use partial application of built-in conditionals to make your code easier to read.

 [wrangler]: https://developers.cloudflare.com/workers/learning/getting-started